NeroHero02/Basics/Foundation/Programming/C++/Practice Level1.md

 ```

 ## Problem 23
 **Write a program to calculate circle area Inscribed in an Isosceles Triangle,then print it on the screen.**
-Area =

 $$
 \text{Area} = \pi \left( \frac{A \times B \times C}{4 \sqrt{p \times (p-a) \times (p-b) \times (p-c)}} \right)^2
 $$

 ```cpp